 A PulseShield cookie compliance audit scans your website for 20+ known tracking scripts and cookies, checks whether they load before consent, and tells you exactly what needs fixing.
 You get a professional report you can hand to your web developer or act on yourself.

 The ICO has made its position clear: cookie consent is a compliance requirement, not a nice-to-have.
 With enforcement increasing and fines making headlines, there has never been a better time to check your site.
-Visit our pricing page for audit options starting at £29.
+Run a free scan or see our monitoring plans for continuous protection.